All About This Historic Savannah Theater!

 The Lucas Theatre in Savannah, GA was built in 1921 and is a 1,200 seating venue.
-The theatre still stands where it was built in the 20’s, at 32 Abercorn Street, Savannah Georgia.
-The theatre was renovated and remodeled after it fell into disrepair in the 80’s.
+The theatre still stands where it was built in the 1920s, at 32 Abercorn Street, Savannah Georgia.
+The theatre was renovated and remodeled after it fell into disrepair in the 1980s.
 Currently, the Lucas Theatre shows a variety of classic and unique films along with live stage shows.
-They also offer guided tours of the the theatre and its history.
+They also offer guided tours of the theatre and its history.
 You can also arrange to rent out the theatre for private events such as weddings or film shoots.
 Check out the event information here.

 The theatre’s grand opening event was a screening of “Camille” on the largest screen at that time in Savannah.
 The Lucas quickly became a favorite venue for movies and touring vaudeville acts.
 Staying on the cutting edge of technology, the theatre was the first building in Savannah to install air conditioning in 1923, making the balcony a welcome retreat during the sultry summers.
 The front row in the mezzanine became known as “lawyer’s row” after local businessmen began spending their lunch hours sleeping (and often snoring) in the cool, comfortable balcony.
 During WWII, a number of Lucas’ company employees were deployed with the armed services.
 To help everyone keep in touch, Arthur would recount each soldier’s stories in a letter sent to them all.
 The Lucas Theatre was also a location to purchase war bonds.
 Arthur Lucas would never get a chance to welcome home his employees.
 He died in 1943.